 No, the UK does not have a direct equivalent to half-and-half.
 However, similar products such as single cream, or a homemade mixture of milk and cream, can be used as substitutes.
 While UK supermarkets do not carry a product labeled as “half-and-half,” the combination of single cream and whole milk closely matches its properties.

-Can I Use Single Cream Instead of Half-and-Half?
+Can I Use Single Cream Instead of Half and half UK equivalent?

 Yes, single cream can often replace half-and-half in recipes.
 Single cream’s fat content is slightly higher (about 18%) compared to traditional half-and-half, but it delivers a similar creaminess and texture.
 For recipes where precise fat content is important, diluting single cream with a little milk can better mimic the properties of half-and-half.